Nailz71/Rampage-Mod/README.md

 Short Game option. see How to set Short Game options: saved2

 Revised Shub Fight!
-Shub is kept under an energy sheild by Wizard Scraggs that shoot spells at her, killing the wizards on screen will release shub from the spell & is then vulnarble to damage from weapons, be quick & shoot before she rebirths more wizards.
+Shub is kept under an energy shield by Wizard Scraggs that shoot spells at her, killing the wizards on screen will release shub from the spell & is then vulnerable to damage from weapons, be quick & shoot before she rebirths more wizards.

 Note: Some options such as more than 4 players in a coop game require quakepatches by Jpiolho